ajmwagar/vim-deus/README.md

 ### Italics

-If you use vim in a terminal that supports italics, set the environment variable TERM_ITALICS to TRUE to enable with vim-deus.
+If you use vim in a terminal that supports italics, set the environment variable `TERM_ITALICS` to TRUE (i.e. `export TERM_ITALICS=true`) to enable with vim-deus.

 ---